amirakbarnejad/amirakbarnejad.github.io/Tutorial/tutorial_section4.md

 dataloader.visualize(func_visualize_one_patient)
 ```
 Afterwards, according to the above `func_visualize_one_patient` for each patient one image will be created.
 Here are some sample images.
-Please note that these are all of the `SmallChunks` which are returned by the function `dataloader.get()`.
+Please note that these are all of the `SmallChunk`s which are returned by the function `dataloader.get()`.

 ![sample output 1](patient_102.png)